 CPG will only accept PCAT scores received directly from PharmCAS (see Admission Requirements for more details).
 PCAT scores sent directly to the Office of Admissions will not be accepted.
 This exam is offered by Pearson Assessment, 800/622-3231 or www.pcatweb.info.
-The exam is typically offered four times per year.
+The exam is typically offered multiple times per year.
 Only test scores earned no more than 5 years prior to the planned enrollment year are accepted.

 Please Note: It is highly recommended that applicants take the July, September, October or November PCAT exam in the year prior to their planned matriculation.
 Please check with Pearson Assessment for more details regarding the exam dates.

 - The College of Pharmacy – Glendale has an early assurance pathway and an agreement to hold seats for qualified applicants from affiliated programs.